 Microsoft is not the only vendor to put passwords in its crosshairs.
 Other vendors, including Duo, Okta, Entrust, IBM and Thales, all offer password alternatives.
 Apple will let Safari browser users use Face ID and Touch ID to access websites and enables them to get services without passwords via the Passkeys protocol.
 Google automatically makes account holders use two-factor authentication.

-Further reading: Best Password Managers & Tools for 2021
+Further reading: Best Password Managers & Tools

 The Weakest Security Link